 1. Explain the Valuable Role They Play in Society

 Everyone wants their work to matter.
 Everyone wants to do something significant with their lives.
 Many times, poultry farm employees initially feel as if their work only benefits the grower—that they are just helping the grower’s particular farm and business.
-But, in reality, that’s not the case at all.
-1 million pounds of poultry meat every 45 days, like on Jason’s farm—or the amount of poultry you produce—couldn’t be grown and brought to market without them.
-That 1 million pounds isn’t grown to only benefit the grower (that would be quite a bit a chicken for one family).
+But in reality, that’s not the case at all.
+One million pounds of poultry meat every 45 days, like on Jason’s farm—or the amount of poultry you produce—couldn’t be grown and brought to market without them.
+That one million pounds isn’t grown to only benefit the grower.
+(That would be quite a bit a chicken for one family.)
 Sure, it benefits the grower’s business, but furthermore, it feeds a hungry world.
 Chicken is the cheapest source of protein in the world, and poultry farms are a vital part of that specific food system.

 Additionally, our food system, in general, is a matter of national security.
 A nation without food can’t protect itself.
-So, farm employees’ hard work on your farm plays a role in keeping our country safe.
-By explaining their valuable role in society and making it known that YOU value their job from Day 1, you will instill a sense of pride and responsibility in them that will translate to harder work and increased productivity.
+Farm employees’ hard work on your farm plays a role in keeping our country safe.
+By explaining their valuable role in society and making it known that you value their job from day one, you will instill a sense of pride and responsibility in them that will translate to harder work and increased productivity.

 3. Incentivize and Invest

 A small incentive can go a long way—something to put a little extra pep in their step and motivation in their day because they’re looking at the possibility of seeing extra dollars in their paycheck.
-To farm employees, more than the actual monetary value of receiving a bonus, knowing that the grower values them enough to offer an incentive is what makes the biggest difference.
+To farm employees, knowing that the grower values them enough to offer an incentive is what makes the biggest difference—more than the actual monetary value of receiving a bonus.
 If you make a little extra, give them a little extra.
 View it as an investment because when your employees know that you value them, they will value their jobs more and, in turn, do better work.